Other ADB Members

-For individuals: (i) EUR5.0 billion to strengthen the wage supplementation scheme for furloughed employees; (ii) EUR400 million for one-year suspension in the repayment of real estate mortgages by workers having lost their job; (iii) EUR2.3 billion for one-off EUR 600 payment to the self-employed & seasonal workers; (iv) No amount/estimate: Allowance of EUR500 per month for up to 3 months for self-employed workers in the municipalities most affected; (v) EUR1.3 billion to strengthen childcare support; (iv) EUR30 million for EUR1000 childcare payment to employees in the healthcare and law enforcement sectors; (vi) EUR5 million to raise by 12 days the paid leave for disabled workers and workers caring for a disabled relative; (vii) EUR130 million to extend sick leave to cover days spent in quarantine; (viii) EUR900 million for a EUR100 one-off bonus to workers who continued to work at their workplace; (ix) 13 May 2020, the government announced a further EUR55 billion rescue package of measures.
-Measures include further income support for furloughed workers, freelancers and unemployment benefits (EUR26.5 billion); (x) 8 June 2020, Decree that allows for the automatic disbursement of an April payment worth EUR600 to Italian free-lancers who benefitted from an analogous bonus for the month of March.
-The payment is a form of unemployment compensation related to COVID-19 (a so-called "Covid bonus"); (xi) 10 August 2020, Ministry of Economic Development signed implementation decrees worth a total of EUR600 million in the "School Plan" and the "Family Plan".
+For individuals: (i) EUR5.0 billion to strengthen the wage supplementation scheme for furloughed employees; (ii) EUR400 million for one-year suspension in the repayment of real estate mortgages by workers having lost their job; (iii) EUR2.3 billion for one-off EUR 600 payment to the self-employed & seasonal workers; (iv) No amount/estimate: Allowance of EUR500 per month for up to 3 months for self-employed workers in the municipalities most affected; (v) EUR1.3 billion to strengthen childcare support; (iv) EUR30 million for EUR1000 childcare payment to employees in the healthcare and law enforcement sectors; (vi) EUR900 million for a EUR100 one-off bonus to workers who continued to work at their workplace; (vii) 13 May 2020, the government announced a further EUR55 billion rescue package of measures.
+Measures include further income support for furloughed workers, freelancers and unemployment benefits (EUR26.5 billion); (viii) 8 June 2020, Decree that allows for the automatic disbursement of an April payment worth EUR600 to Italian free-lancers who benefitted from an analogous bonus for the month of March.
+The payment is a form of unemployment compensation related to COVID-19 (a so-called "Covid bonus"); (ix) 10 August 2020, Ministry of Economic Development signed implementation decrees worth a total of EUR600 million in the "School Plan" and the "Family Plan".
 The Family Plan allocates EUR200 million to households to support domestic Internet connection throughout Italy.
 The interventions will be managed by Infratel.

 |05B5 - Indirect income support|